Aliminatorx/parkinson-mps/README.md

-Here’s the formatted README content with proper bullet points:

----

 # Predicting Motor Score Changes Using LFP Signals in Parkinson's Disease

 This project aims to predict changes in motor performance (pre- and post-Deep Brain Stimulation [DBS]) using Local Field Potential (LFP) recordings from Parkinson's Disease patients.
 The dataset consists of LFP signals from 12 patients, each sampled at 250 Hz under two conditions: baseline and post-DBS stimulation.